 Immigration, racism, politics—volatile yet unquestionably timely issues, they are so incendiary that they’re usually touched only by teachers of government, civics and other social studies classes.
 And “touched” is the operative word as not many teachers delve deeply into these quagmires for fear of being consumed by them.
 What will the principal say?
 How might parents respond?
 Rather than face the hard discussions and uncover the painful truths, many opt to ignore such topics or tread very lightly on them, bringing them up on on days like today when Dr. King is celebrated, even then giving them only superficial study.
 It’s time for that to stop.

-In the wake of the unequivocally racist statements attributed to the President of the United States a few days ago, it’s time to move certain aspects of politics into all classrooms—namely immigration, DACA and the racism that seems to permeate these topics.
+In the wake of the unequivocally racist statements attributed to the President of the United States recently, it’s time to move certain aspects of politics into all classrooms—namely immigration, DACA and the racism that seems to permeate these topics.
 All across this country, students born in other countries , or whose parents or grandparents were, fill our classrooms.
 So when educators shun discussions of the vile words hurled at some of those countries, and by extension, at those students, the very existence of the students is essentially negated.
 At least, that’s the way the students feel.

 Then there are the students who have lived here virtually all of their lives, having been protected by the Deferred Action for Childhood Arrivals (DACA)program.
 When they are now threatened with deportation to countries they don’t even know, and teachers remain mute, the abject terror that besets these students every day goes unspoken and unaddressed, but continually grows nonetheless.